Duke13019/5G-Course/5G-Architecture/README.md

 Once the docker-compose has executed, I recommend to redirect the log outputs of each container in a dedicated file with  `docker logs deployment_*_1 > log_*.txt`.
 We should now find in those files proofs of successful execution such as : `NG Setup procedure is successful` within the gnB log and `PDU Session establishment is successful` within the UE log.

+Note that for now the possibility to define the number of `UEs` has not been implemented yet.
+The `entrypoint-ue.sh` file can be modified to do so before rebuilding the the docker images.

+## Web UI

 To gain access to the web UI, you can run the following commands on the shell and make sure you are on the `deployment/webui/` folder:

   - `npm install`